-• Operational impacts.
+Operational impacts.

-During 2022 and 2021 and because of the pandemic, the Entity and CP Latina signed amending agreements in the leases where it was agreed that:
+During 2023 and 2022, the Entity and CP Latina signed amending agreements in the leases where it was agreed that:

-- La Covadonga will apply a daily fee of \$50, for the period July 1, 2021 to December 31, 2022. - Beginning January 1, 2023, La Covadonga Jack-up will return to the indexing mechanism established in the amending agreements signed in 2018. - As of June 1, 2021, the Jack-up applied the payment term for accounts receivable at 90 days after the invoices were issued instead of 180 days. - La Covandoga Jack-up extended the contract expiration date to December 31, 2024.
+- La Covadonga applied a daily fee of \$72, for the period January 1, 2023 to June 30, 2023 and of \$76 for the period July 1, 2023 to December 31, 2023.
+The Jack-up applied a daily fee of \$50, for the period July 1, 2021 to December 31, 2022. - Beginning January 1, 2023, La Covadonga Jack-up will return to the indexing mechanism established in the amending agreements signed in 2018. - The payment term for accounts receivable at 90 days after the invoices. - o La Covandoga Jack-up extended the contract expiration date to December 31, 2024.

 2. Adoption of new and revised International Financial Reporting Standards a.
-New and amended IFRS standards that are effective for the current year
+New and amended International Financial Reporting Standards ("IFRS TAD" or "IAS") that are mandatory for the current year

-In the current year, the Entity has applied a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after January 1, 2022.
-Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.
+In the year, the Group has applied amendments to IFRS the ISPS issued by the International Financial Reporting Standards Council (IASB) that are mandatory for accounting periods beginning on or after January 1, 2023.
+Your adoption has not had a material impact on disclosures or amounts reported in these financial statements